 Individuals applying for Canadian permanent resident status who plan to reside in Quebec must acquire a Certificat de sélection du Québec as the first stage of the permanent residency application process.
 The CSQ is awarded by the Quebec government once the applicant has demonstrated that he/she has met the province’s selection requirements.

 Immigration, Refugees and Citizenship Canada is responsible for the admission of foreign-national persons to Canada, approving all permit and residency requests, providing humanitarian aid by protecting refugees, guiding individuals through and managing the citizenship application process, while insuring that the health, safety and security of Canadians are protected.

 The Canada Border Services Agency manages the access of people and goods to/from Canada at Canadian ports of entry, including the three major marine ports (Vancouver, Halifax and Montreal), 119 land, 27 rail and 13 international airports of entry in Canada.
 Border services officers make the final decision on who may enter Canada.

-Visa-exempt foreign nationals who fly to or transit through Canada will need an Electronic Travel Authorization (eTA) as of March 15, 2016.
+Visa-exempt foreign nationals who fly to or transit through Canada through a Canadian airport will need an Electronic Travel Authorization (eTA) as of March 15, 2016.
 Exceptions to this requirement include United States citizens and travellers with a valid visa as well as those issued a Work Permit after August 1, 2015.
 Entry requirements for other methods of travel (land, sea) have not changed.